TrudAX/denistrunin-blog/src/posts/performance-audit/index.md

 #### AOS and Terminal servers

-For AOS and Terminal server - CPU with the single thread performance compared to Azure Dv3 series.
+For AOS and Terminal server - CPU with the single thread performance equal to Azure Dv3 series.
 Memory - about 300-500MB per user

 These are the average values.
-The current Intel CPU [models](https://www.cpubenchmark.net/singleThread.html) give you about 30-50% more speed than these Azure Dv3 level.
+The current Intel CPU [models](https://www.cpubenchmark.net/singleThread.html) give you about 30-50% more speed than Azure Dv3.

 ![](E52673CPUMark.png)